splatert/PyPlaceRoulette/README.md

 - Open cfg.py and set any options you want to toggle to True or False.
 - Pass your ROBLOSECURITY key to the 'SecurityKey' option.
 It is required so that you don't get 'Forbidden' and 'GuestProhibited' errors.
 Do NOT share this key with anyone.

+## Usage
+Run PyPlaceRoulette.py then press Enter to begin searching for a place.

 ## Options and what they do
 - SkipStarterPlaces — Do not search for starter/new-user places.
 These games typically end with '<username>'s Place' and are never edited most of the time.